kasdihacene/BlogCreator4Engineer/README.md

 CI/CD

         - Github Actions for deploying
-        - Travis for the Build and code coverage
+        - Travis for the Build job and code coverage
-        - codecov.io for test report
+        - codecov.io to get report of tests

-:heavy_check_mark: The features are implemented using TDD Test-Driven Development with Outside-In and Inside-Out approaches.
+:heavy_check_mark: The features are implemented using **TDD Test-Driven Development with Outside-In and Inside-Out approaches**.

 ### Blog4Engineer Architecture V1